marceloguzmanaguirre/GUZMANAGUIRRE-Data-Science-Portfolio/README.md

 ___

 ### 🧐 Exploratory Data Analysis 🧐
-Throughout this course, I developed foundational skills in cleaning and visualizing real-world datasets using **Pandas**, **Regex**, and **Seaborn**.
-These skills were essential to preparing data for machine learning and drawing meaningful insights.
+Throughout this course, I developed foundational skills in cleaning and visualizing real-world datasets using Pandas, Regex and Seaborn These skills were essential to preparing data for machine learning and drawing meaningful insights.
+Key skills develop data wrangling, string parsing, feature creation, and visualization for exploration and communication</em>

 #### 🧼 Data Cleaning
 <details><summary> I learned to transform raw, messy datasets into tidy, structured formats that support reproducible analysis.
 Key techniques included: </summary>